jsiegenthaler/homebridge-eosstb/README.md

 * Back
 * Info (i)
 * Volume Up
-* Volume Down (three clicks = Mute)
+* Volume Down (also used for Mute)

 You can configure the (i) button to be Info, Help, Guide, ContextMenu or MediaTopMenu.
-Most useful is MediaTopMenu, which is the default.
+Most useful is MediaTopMenu (the normal menu command), which is the default.

 The volume controls do not control the EOS set-top box directly, as the EOS box has no volume capability.
 The EOS physical remote actually sends IR commands to your TV.
 If you can control your TV volume via a network connection then the volume controls can be used to send volume commands to your TV via the raspberry pi.
 This is what the author uses.